sramteke171/handyman_frontend/README.md

 ## Minimum Viable Product (MVP):-

 - MVP goal: The React application (i.e. Handyman On Demand) has been designed and developed to submit a work requst and to search a technician (a.k.a.
-Handyman) (whether it is plumbing requests, grocery deliveries, or finding nanny etc.):
+Handyman such as a plumber, carpenter, electrician, mechanic etc.):

 - A working REACT application, using Node.js, Express, React Dom, React Dom Router